CollectionBuilder/collectionbuilder.github.io/_includes/workshop/software.md

 4. [Jekyll](#jekyll) (static web site generator)

 This section will walk you through installing software and provide a brief overview how this *development environment* fits together.
-We will be revisiting each piece of software through out the workshop, so you will learn more as we get hands on with CollectionBuilder.

 {:.py-4 .mt-4 #text-editor}
 ***

 ## 1. Get a Text Editor

-All code is [plain text](https://en.wikipedia.org/wiki/Plain_text), and all plain text can be edited by a "text editor".
+All code is [plain text](https://en.wikipedia.org/wiki/Plain_text), and all plain text can be edited by a "text editor."
-Word processors, such as MS Word, can not be used to create or edit code, as they  do not handle plain text with out altering it.
+Word processors, such as MS Word, can not be used to create or edit code, as they  do not handle plain text without altering it.
 For basic editing, Windows [Notepad++](https://notepad-plus-plus.org/), Mac TextEdit, or Linux Gedit are sufficient.
 However, for a Jekyll project such as CollectionBuilder, a more complete code editor is recommended.

-CollectionBuilder team suggests these open-source, cross platform options:
+The CollectionBuilder team suggests these open-source, cross platform options for text editors:

 - [Visual Studio Code](https://code.visualstudio.com/) (VS Code)
 - [Atom](https://atom.io/)

 If you don't have one of these text editors installed, visit their sites, download the software, and use their wizards to install the software on your computer.
 We mostly use Visual Studio Code, so if you don't know which one to pick, go ahead and get that one.
+For additional assistance, see our guides for [How to Install and Set Up Visual Studio Code](https://lib-static.github.io/howto/howtos/visualstudiocode.html){:target="_blank"} and [How to Install and Set Up Atom](https://lib-static.github.io/howto/howtos/installatom.html){:target="_blank"}

 {% capture vscode %}
 When you first install VS Code, the default settings can be distracting.